ruuda/blog/posts/build-system-insights.md

  * [Build Systems à la Carte][carte]
    by Andrey Mokhov, Neil Mitchell, and Simon Peyton Jones, classifies build tools based on their rebuilding strategy and scheduling algorithm.
+ * [Compilers are Databases][dotty], a talk by Martin Odersky, explains how functional reactive programming can be applied to compilers.
  * [Houyhnhnm Computing Chapter 9: Build Systems][ngnghm],
    part of an insightful series that reevaluates computing from a hypothetical alien perspective, argues that functional reactive programming is a good fit for build systems.